Stuycs-K/final-project-10-tungs/WORKLOG.md

 Homework:
 - Today was a busy day for me, so I did not have any time to work on the project for homework.

+### Day 4: Thursday, May 25th
+Classwork:
+- Fixed issue with edges not being properly deleted from graph class, when I call removeEdges() within the class.
+ - I wasn't deleting the correct edge since I did not send the correct reference to the adjacency list, but I've fixed that by editing removeEdges in the graph class.

+- Finished adding and testing other user input methods (add node, remove edge, add edge) to be compatible with methods inside the graph class.
+My graph seems to be functional (for now), but future bugs may or may not occur.
+(Hopefully not)

+- At this point: I'm going to start writing algorithms for my graph visualizer.
+I started this in class by writing the Algorithm class.
+ - Started organizing Algorithm methods (run(), quit(), etc...)
+ - algorithms will likely extend the Algorithm class

+Homework:
+Main Branch: Merge #2
+- Since I've tested my graph methods for compatability with user input and it seems to be functional, I'll merge my demo code into the main branch.
+- Once I've tested the algorithm class, I'll do another merge, but that'll take a while.